-Dr. Winter is projected to earn an age 65 single life annuity annual benefit of \$225,229 from the ERISA Plans and a combined annual benefit totaling \$428,290 from the TRW SPP and SRIP.
-Dr. Winter is projected to earn a CPC SERP benefit of \$62,410.
+Dr. Winter earned a single life annuity annual benefit of \$61,931 from the ERISA Plans and a combined annual benefit totaling \$386,983 from the TRW SPP and SRIP at retirement.
+Dr. Winter also earned an OSERP benefit of \$146,661.
+With the exception of the benefit earned under the Northrop Grumman Pension Plan, Dr. Winter has elected the lump sum payment option for all benefits.

-Mr. Terry is projected to earn an age 65 single life annuity annual benefit of \$676,356 from the ERISA Plans.
+Mr. Terry is projected to earn an age 65 single life annuity annual benefit of \$749,663 from the ERISA Plans.
 Mr. Terry is not projected to receive a CPC SERP benefit.